 6.5.3 OIC Notification (Observe Response) Procedure

-When the OIC IPE gets an observe response from the OIC Server of a change in a OIC Resource, the OIC IPE creates a new <contentInstance> for the associated <container> resource according to the procedures for the type of interworking (e.g., Transparent) as described in clause 7.
+When the OIC IPE gets an observe response from the OIC Server of a change in a OIC Resource, the OIC IPE creates a new <contentInstance> for the associated <container> resource according to the procedures for the type of interworking (e.g. Transparent) as described in clause 7.

 6.6 OIC Device Management

-Interworking of OIC Device Management (which includes Device Diagnostics and Maintenance) is out of scope of this version of the specification.
+Interworking of OIC Device Management (which includes Device Diagnostics and Maintenance) is out of the scope of the present document.

 6.7 OIC Provisioning and Security